 - Yuma County is located in the southwestern portion of the State of Arizona along the Colorado and Gila Rivers.
 The nation of Mexico borders Yuma County to the south.
 California lies across the Colorado River to the west.
 Yuma County encompasses some 5,509 square miles and accounts for about 4.85% of the state's land mass.
-Within the county, about 8.5% of the land area is in private ownership. - Population of Yuma County totaled 196,390 people in 2007, per Greater Yuma Economic Development Corporation.
+Within the county, about 8.5% of the land area is in private ownership. - Population of Yuma County by some estimates now exceeds 200,000.
 The U.S. Census noted that Yuma County, which grew by some 4.1% yearly between 1990 and 2000, was the third fastest growing metropolitan area in the United States.